Authentication for API Tools

 - Secrets are encrypted at rest and decrypted only at the moment of the outbound call.

-- The agent-facing tool schema and results contain no trace of the credential — a prompt-injection attempt can't ask the agent to reveal what it never had.
+********, never the value or its encrypted form. - The agent-facing tool schema and results contain no trace of the credential, so a prompt-injection attempt can't ask the agent to reveal what it never had.

-- Prefer a provider over pasting keys into a tool's header fields: header values live in the tool config, while provider secrets are write-only after saving.
+- Prefer a provider over pasting keys into a tool's header fields.
+Header values sit in the tool config in plain sight; provider secrets don't.

 Troubleshooting